 “When it comes to practicing law, my philosophy is to treat every client as I would a member of my own family.”

 Mr. Cambs is the Managing Partner of the Firm’s Mass Tort and Class Action practice which includes complex product liability claims, medical and professional malpractice, toxic torts, consumer fraud, wrongful death and catastrophic personal injury.
 In addition to representing individuals, Mr. Cambs has represented the interests of many national and international companies, such as John Deere, Federal Express, Westinghouse, General Electric, Honeywell, TDS Telecom, and Panera Bread.
-Our clients benefit from Mr. Cambs’ 30 plus years of experience which is highlighted by serving as lead and co-lead counsel in prominent class action and multi-district litigation throughout the United States, including more than 125 jury trials that have gone to verdict.
+Our clients benefit from Mr. Cambs more than 30 years of experience which is highlighted by serving as lead and co-lead counsel in prominent class action and multi-district litigation throughout the United States, including more than 125 jury trials that have gone to verdict.